jasonlinuxzhang/sgbm_cuda/README.md

 # zhangyou_sgm_cuda

 Opencv does not implement the gpu version of the sgm algorithm, this project is based on the opencv sgm algorithm.
 After my test, it is 3-4 times faster than the cpu version of the opencv sgm algorithm, and the effect is exactly the same as opencv sgm.
+The maximum disparity can be set to an integer multiple of 32, the maximum is 256.